boltops-tools/aws-mfa-secure/README.md

 Surprisingly, the [aws cli](https://docs.aws.amazon.com/cli/latest/reference/) does not yet support MFA for normal IAM users.
 See: [boto/botocore/pull/1399](https://github.com/boto/botocore/pull/1399)  The aws-mfa-secure tool decorates the AWS CLI or API to handle MFA authentication.
 The MFA prompt only activates if `mfa_serial` is configured.

+An advantage of the aws-mfa-secure is that it caches the temporary credentials `~/.aws/aws-mfa-secure-sessions` and reuses them until they expire.
+The expiration is 8 hours by default.
+This means that when you open a new terminal tab, you won’t have to re-enter the MFA code.

 ## Installation

     gem install aws-mfa-secure